tatianegercina/FinTech/02-Homework/22-DeFi/Instructions/README.md

 ## Before you begin

 1. An infura account and endpoint is necessary for this assignment.
+This will allow you to deploy directly to your chosen Testnet from the CLI.
+(Remix will not be used!)

 2. Go to [infura.io](https://infura.io/) and sign up for an account.
 ![infura_sign-up](Images/infura_sign-up.png)